HowfunHoo/Enroute_Eatery/README.md

 ## Installation Notes
-The app is complied on Android 8.0.
+1. The app is complied on Android 8.0.
 Beforing running the application, the SDK version need to be set as following if not using default app gradle -
 Android Studio --> File --> Project structure --> app --> Compile Sdk Version --> API 26: Android 8.0(Oreo) --> OK

+2. If you coudn't get any restaurants or convenience store details, It is because of Google Place's API usage restriction for trail run.
+Kindly replace the key with any of the below key in getRestaurantUrl() and getConvenienceUrl() functions.

+	1. AIzaSyBXCCDI4g1xqM4TnNcWSSJWzie5eV8OnWE
+	2. AIzaSyDDrOrd1iT25wyrMHajcaluBJoi9Ezuois
+	3. AIzaSyBSuFO5k_nS7L7-MsHBaaJQLKsdwbD0A-c

 ## Code Examples
 During this project we have came across several challenges which are mentioned as follows: